 HS2 was also the first major transport infrastructure project in the UK to commit to achieving ‘no net loss’ in biodiversity.

 Assuming HS2 goes ahead, I am pleased that a green corridor will be created alongside the railway.
 This will involve the planting of seven million new trees and shrubs, including over 40 native species, along the Phase One route from London to the West Midlands.

 There are approximately 52,000 ancient woodland sites across England, and of these, 43 will be affected by Phases One and 2a of HS2.
 It is worth noting that more than 80 per cent of the total area of these 43 sites will be untouched by HS2 and remain intact.

 I want to reassure you that HS2 is using a combination of approaches to compensate for the ancient woodlands lost during construction.
 This includes translocation of soil to other woodlands to improve their biodiversity, planting new woodland and restoring existing ancient woodland.

 The HS2 Woodland Fund – overseen by the Forestry Commission – funds projects to support the creation, restoration and enhancement of woodland on private land or in partnership with multiple landowners.
-I understand that £1.6 million of the £5 million provided for the Fund for Phase One has gone towards supporting approximately 121 hectares of new native woodland creation, and the restoration of 174 hectares of plantations within ancient woodland sites.
+I understand that the Government has committed £7 million to establishing this Fund, and that the first £1.6 million for Phase One has already been allocated to supporting approximately 115 hectares of new native woodland creation, and the restoration of around 160 hectares of of plantations within ancient woodland sites.

 A Permit to Clear System applies for all birds during the nesting season.
 This involves an ecologist with appropriate qualifications assessing existing survey data and then verifying this with surveys of the site in advance of the vegetation clearance taking place.
 Once the area has been confirmed to be free of nesting birds then clearance can commence.